 - Social Protection

 Murray, who joined Mathematica in 2007, was previously the deputy director for the Center for Health Solutions at Futures Group International.
 She has published in Studies in Family Planning, Social Biology, International Family Planning Perspectives, Vulnerable Children and Youth Studies, and Maternal and Child Nutrition.
-She holds a Ph.D. in sociology from the Johns Hopkins University and an M.P.H. and M.A. in Latin American studies, both from the University of California, Los Angeles.
+She holds a Ph.D. in sociology from the Johns Hopkins University and an M.P.H. and an M.A. in Latin American studies, both from the University of California, Los Angeles.

 Cocoa Livelihoods Baseline Data Collection and Evaluation